Communication with district coaches can be initiated through the TSSAA Portal by clicking on the following tabs:

 - Tournament Draw - The tournament draw is based on seeding criteria established by the district.
 (NOTE: In Division I, in the event the majority of the schools in a district vote not to hold a district tournament, the Board of Control may select schools to represent that particular district in the regional tournament.)

 - Tournament Schedule - Set schedule and times for all games, if not already done.
 On nights where school is in session the next day (Monday, Tuesday, Wednesday, and Thursday), there may be no more than two games played per night per site.
 Notify assigning officer of local association of district tournament schedule, times and sites as soon as possible.
 The tournament must be completed by the dates outlined in the TSSAA Calendar.

 - Tickets / Price of Admission - Ticket prices for the tournament should be agreed upon by the schools.
 They are not set by TSSAA.
 The host schools are encouraged to use GoFan to sell advance tickets, but the games need to be set up on GoFan by the host schools through GoFan HQ.
 Otherwise, arrangements for tickets should be made by the host schools.

 - Tournament Passes - The host school(s) along with the teams in the district should agree on the passes that will be accepted at the gate, as well as the number of passes that will be honored for players and staff of participating teams.
-TSSAA Championship Event cards and TACA cards are not to be accepted as passes and admit one person only.
+TSSAA ID cards are allowed to be accepted as passes and admit one person only.
 The card holder MUST be in possession of the physical card.
 Photos of TSSAA ID cards cannot be accepted.
 The Tennessee Athletic Coaches Association (TACA) card will provide complimentary admittance for one person per card.